tenstormavi/dgplug_home_tasks/myshell/solution.rst

 Myshell
 =======

-Write a program that constitutes the following two commands:
+Assignment is to write a program that constitutes the following two commands:

 1)greet : which will say "Hi" to the user.
 2)stock : which will print the cureent stock value.

-#The above commands are to be executed using the requests library.
+//These comands are to be executed using the requests library.

 Code
 ====